communitiesuk/oava-audit-debezium-spike/README.md

 * MySql (The source database)
 * Debezium-Server (Provides Change Data Capture)

+You will need to build the debezium image first (use `docker-compose build debezium`) because I have customised the Dockerfile to include the AWS Aurora driver.
+This doesn't actually get picked up at the moment until we can specify the driver class name as an environment variable.
+I have currently got a PR with the Debezium project to address this: https://github.com/debezium/debezium/pull/4713

 Note: When starting up the containers using `docker-compose up`, Debezium-Server will fail to start initially because it needs the MySql database and the Kinesis stream to ready first.
 Therefore once the services have started you can run `docker-compose up -d` in another window and it will start up Debezium-Server.